Juju Chang

-Hyunju "Juju" Chang (born September 17, 1965) is an American television journalist for ABC News, and currently serves as an anchor of Nightline.
-She previously served as a special correspondent and fill-in anchor for Nightline, and was also the news anchor for ABC News' morning news program Good Morning America from 2009 to 2011.
+Hyunju "Juju" Chang (born September 17, 1965) is an American television journalist for ABC News, and an anchor of Nightline.
+She has previously worked as a special correspondent and fill-in anchor for Nightline, and was also the news anchor for ABC News' morning news program Good Morning America from 2009 to 2011.

 Early life

-Juju Chang was born in Seoul, Third Republic of Korea, to Okyong and Palki Chang and was raised in Sunnyvale, California, following her family’s emigration to the U.S. in 1969.
-She attended Marian A. Peterson High School for one year, but after that school was converted into a middle school, Chang graduated from Adrian C. Wilcox High School’s graduating class of 1983.
+Juju Chang was born in Seoul, South Korea, to Okyong and Palki Chang and was raised in Sunnyvale, California, following her family’s emigration to the U.S. in 1969.
+She attended Marian A. Peterson High School for one year, but after that school was converted into a middle school, Chang graduated from Adrian C. Wilcox High School in 1983.
 At a young age, Chang was a nationally ranked swimmer.

 In 1987, she graduated with honors from Stanford University with a Bachelor of Arts in political science and communications.
 At Stanford, she was awarded the Edwin Cotrell Political Science Prize.